Myo-Hset/Detection-Lab-/README.md

  - WAN will be External and LAN will be Internal.

-## Step 2 : Setting Up the Splunk Host and Zeek-Suricurta Host
+## Step 2 : Setting Up the Splunk Host and Zeek-Suricata Host

 After installing Splunk, I created an indexer called myohset-detect for log ingestion and monitoring.